Hospital Trolley Hasn’t Had A Day Off In Ten Years

 A HOSPITAL trolley in Waterford is said to be on its last legs after working 10 straight years without a break, WWN can reveal.

-The trolley, currently residing at the University Hospital in Ardkeen, was introduced fresh from the production line in 2007 and has seen thousands of patients occupying it over the decade.
+The trolley, currently residing at the University Hospital in Ardkeen, was introduced fresh from the production line ten years ago and has seen thousands of patients occupying it over the proceeding years.

 “I was only meant to be a temporary stand-in while people waited for a proper bed,” the trolley explained, squeaking slightly as the next elderly patient was being hoisted onto it for God knows how long this time.